Back to Blog

 The "Wix Look"

 Wix sites have tells.
-The way animations behave, the loading sequence, certain UI patterns — people who've seen enough websites can spot a Wix site.
+The way animations trigger, the loading sequence, certain UI patterns, the footer signature — people who've seen enough websites can spot a Wix site within a few seconds.

 Whether this matters depends on your audience and positioning.

-If you're selling premium services to sophisticated buyers, a template site may undercut your positioning.
-If you're a local service business, no one notices or cares.
+If you're selling premium services to sophisticated buyers (legal, hospitality, real estate, luxury), a template site may actively undercut your positioning.
+If you're a local service business with lower-stakes purchase decisions, no one notices or cares.

 SEO Ceiling

-• Fully optimize Core Web Vitals
+• Fully optimize Core Web Vitals (the underlying JavaScript is the bottleneck)

 • Implement custom schema beyond their presets